AlexNaga/awsp/README.md

 After install, change the example values in the file `.env`

-The _MICROSOFT_SECRET_MFA_KEY_ is generated from https://mysignins.microsoft.com/security-info
+The _SECRET_MFA_KEY_ is generated from https://mysignins.microsoft.com/security-info

 #### 4. Install globally